zined/ruempler.eu/source/_drafts/continuous-infrastructure-delivery-pipeline-aws-codepipeline-codebuild-terraform.md

 You need a GitHub repository containing one or more `.tf` files, which will in turn get executed by the pipeline and Terraform.

-Once the CloudFormation stack has been created, the CodePipeline will run initally:
+Once the CloudFormation stack has been created, the CodePipeline will run initially:

 A pipeline run